GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/apple-touch-icon/index.md

 ---

 iOS Safari users can manually add [Progressive Web Apps (PWAs)](/discover-installable) to their home screens.
+The icon that appears on the iOS home screen when the user adds a PWA is called the *Apple touch icon*.
+You can specify what icon your app should use by including a
-You can specify what icon should appear on iOS homescreens by adding a `<link rel="apple-touch-icon" href="/example.png">` tag to the `<head>` of your page.
+`<link rel="apple-touch-icon" href="/example.png">` tag to the `<head>` of your page.
 If your page doesn't have this link tag, iOS generates an icon from page content.
 In other words, instructing iOS to download an icon results in a more polished user experience.